Leaning into complexity by reducing code entropy

 One thing about MDL is that it really applies to the smallest form of a program.
 A program that is potentially minified or even compiled and compressed.
 Basically a program once you've removed everything unnecessary for interpretation.
 We're talking a form approaching pure irreducible logic, a program approaching its Shannon limit.

-Unfortunately, it's not quite as simple as reducing lines or characters of code.
-To be accurate, you have to think about the amount of logic in units of bits that code represents.
+I wish it would be as simple as reducing lines or characters of code but to be accurate, you have to think about the amount of logic in units of bits that code represents.
 However they are correlated so thinking about high level code length is a good starting point.

 (Thinking about compressed logic is also interesting because of the well known relationship between AI and compression)

-Another clue that dependency lengths are important is that they have an effect on potential for compression.
+One clue that dependency lengths are important is their effect on potential for compression.

 Compression algorithms usually depend on related things being together.
 People have noticed that, for example, the way an OS or library orders files could have a huge impacts on the final size of the compressed version of those files.